Piercingxx/Piercingxx/README.md

 > **Director of Cross‑Modal Integration**
 >
-> Jugging data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once, through the Open Systems Initiative at the Institute for Probabilistic Maybes.
+> Jugging data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once, at the Institute for Probabilistic Maybes.

 ---

 ## 👤 **About Me**

-Intigrating **complex systems** and **strategic disruption**, my résumé reads like a comic book:
+Integrating **complex systems** and **strategic disruption**, my résumé reads like a comic book:

 - **Lead Architect, Granular Systems** – Global Consortium for Adaptive Dependencies & Predictive Modeling (yeah, I built a whole universe).